 Table 1.
 Evidence-based recommendations for the use of each of the six tests considered for PCD diagnosis.
+Available evidence does not allow to be more specific; minimum number depends on the type of symptoms; 2normal ciliary ultrastructure, as resolvable by transmission electron microscopy, does not exclude the diagnosis of PCD (16% PCD positive patients have TEM without a detectable defect); 3patients with hallmark ciliary ultrastructure defects for PCD (absence of outer dynein arms, combined absence of inner and outer dynein arms, inner dynein arm absence combined with microtubular disarrangement), assessed by TEM, almost always have PCD (false positive results are very rare ≈0.7%)

+Clinical features

+Summary of recommendations

+Which patients should be referred for diagnostic testing?

+Based on MODERATE confidence in the evidence:

+We recommend that patients are tested for PCD if they have several1 of the following features: persistent wet cough; situs anomalies; congenital cardiac defects; persistent rhinitis; chronic middle ear disease with or without hearing loss; a history in term infants of neonatal upper and lower respiratory symptoms or neonatal intensive care admittance (strong recommendation).

+Patients with normal situs presenting with symptoms suggestive of PCD (as listed in recommendation 1) should be referred for diagnostic testing (strong recommendation).

+Siblings of patients should be tested for PCD, particularly if they have symptoms suggestive of PCD (as listed in recommendation 1) (strong recommendation).

+Footnote: Available evidence does not allow to be more specific; minimum number depends on the type of symptoms.

-Clinical featuresReview of evidence directly addressing the question “in patients suspected of having PCD, which clinical features predict a positive diagnosis”?
+Review of evidence directly addressing the question “in patients suspected of having PCD, which clinical features predict a positive diagnosis”?

 Our search identified 1269 studies of which two directly answered the question and were included in the quantitative synthesis (Supplementary Figure 1) and an additional 6 contributed to the narrative review.
 We excluded 1217 publications based on titles and abstracts.
 After full text review we excluded 44 of the remaining 52 studies because they did not fulfil the inclusion criteria (Supplementary table 3).